Ruscris2/RC-Engine-Tools/README.md

 ## FBX2RCS
 FBX2RCS is a tool used to convert .fbx files containing 3D models with bone data into .rcs files used by RC-Engine.

+## OBJ2COL
+OBJ2COL is a tool used to convert .obj files into files containing collision information (.col) used by RC-Engine.